GhorbaniF/4CSeqEnhancerDetection/README.md

 | all_ACTTGA   | 0 | TCCAGACAAATAAACATG | NlaIII    | DpnII		   | hg19	| 14		| 92573009	| cis	     | all_ACTTGA.fq.gz |
 | all_CAGATC   | 0 | TCCAGACAAATAAACATG | NlaIII	 | DpnII		   | hg19	| 14		| 92573009	| cis		  | all_CAGATC.fq.gz |

+- You can adjust 4C prameters in conf.yml file based on your experimental setup (e.g., genomes can be mm9, mm10, hg19, hg38)
 - To set the Y axis of the coverage plots, which are generated in /outF/PLOTS/ folder, we need to edit the relevant parameters at the end of the conf.yml file

 ### Step3: peakC to call significant peaks:

 - To generate the peakC plot, you need to add a set of addresses in **peakC_analysis.r** file, and run it in Rstudio.
+They are including:
+  - FileDirectory:

 ```
  add the code here